The Stonehenge Code: Unveiling its 10,000-Year-Old Secret

 Interpretation in an Archaeological Context

-This extremely high ratio suggests that the likelihood of such a match occurring purely by chance is extremely low, nearly one in 13.7 billion.
+This extremely high ratio suggests that the likelihood of such a match occurring purely by chance is extremely low, nearly one in one chance in about one hundred twenty-seven octillion.
 Here’s how this ratio can be interpreted in practical terms:

 - Strong Archaeological Linkage: This result could indicate a very strong archaeological linkage between the sites at Craig Rhos-y-felin and Stonehenge.
 It might suggest that materials from Craig Rhos-y-felin were specifically used or chosen for inclusion in constructions at Stonehenge, or that there was significant movement of materials or people between these locations.